caring/reviews-api-docs/source/includes/_reviews.md

                 "name": "Jane Doe",
                 "email": "jane.doe@example.com"
             },
-            "public_response": "It would be excellent if you could see things my way.", "status": "pending",
+            "public_response": "Thank you for your honesty, we'll work to address those issues.", "status": "pending",
             "created_at": "2017-07-31T20:58:33.849-07:00",
             "updated_at": "2017-07-31T20:58:33.849-07:00"